How often I have lain beneath rain on a strange roof, thinking of home. – William Faulkner

 Cedar Wood Shingles

 Wood shingles on their own give a warm, comfortable look to a home and age beautifully.
 They don’t need to be in symmetric rows; shingles can be staggered to form interesting patterns.
 They come in square ends, round ends or notched to create unique style.
-An additional design option for shingles is called a “Cotswold Style” where each shingle is cut and perfectly placed in a way that forms a flowing, up and down, fluid look.
+An additional design option for shingles is called a “Cotswold Style”.
+In this style each shingle is cut and perfectly placed in a way that forms a flowing, up and down, fluid look, also known as a wave pattern.

 Heavy Thickness Cedar Shakes